noxdafox/clipspy/README.rst

 Linux
 +++++

-On Linux CLIPSPy is packaged for `x86_64` architecture as a wheel according to PEP-513_ guidelines.
+On Linux CLIPSPy is packaged for `x86_64` and `aarch64` architectures as a wheel according to PEP-513_ guidelines.
+PEP-656_ is supported solely for `x86_64` at the moment.
+Minimum Python version is 3.9.
-Most of the distributions should be supported.

 .. code:: bash